suksesnwu/CMPG-323-Overview---35803150/README.md

 ![Context Repo Diagram Final drawio (1)](https://user-images.githubusercontent.com/69342894/185395901-84c53b9b-da31-4b8e-9106-24d4b08c5feb.png)

 ## Branching Strategy:
-As part of my development process, I will be using the Git Flow branching strategy..[^1]
+As part of my development process, I will be using the Git Flow branching strategy.

 A main branch will contain only production releases that have been tested and completed.

-## .gitignore file:
+## gitignore file:
-Contains untracked files that are to be ignored when code is commited/pushed to remote repository.[^2]
+Contains untracked files that are to be ignored when code is commited/pushed to remote repository.

 I plan to include Database Configuration Files as the configuration will be different on other operating systems.